XoopsDocs/wgtransifex-tutorial/README.md

 ### Module Purpose

+This module is especially developed for the translators of XOOPS modules and core.

 This module is for downloading translations from Transifex, and downloaded files can be provided as a language package.

 ![](.gitbook/assets/2dashboard.jpg)